 Ribs: The true beauty of the Rib-O-Lator shines through when it is time to grill up some ribs!
 If you have a Weber kettle or Genesis then you do not need a Rib-O-Lator to cook one or two slabs of ribs.
 But what happens when you have a crowd to feed and two slabs are not enough?

 Use a rib rack?
 Roll your ribs?
 Use stacking hover trays?
 I have tried all of the tricks and personally I think they stink.
 With the Rib-O-Lator it is EASY to cook four slabs of St Louis spares or baby back ribs at once.
 Here is a great video showing the Rib-O-Lator in action with four slabs of ribs on a kettle.

-Assembling the Rib-O-Lator is pretty easy.
+Putting the Rib-O-Lator together is pretty easy.
 Take the forks off the spit and add the two spokes with the pins facing inward.

 Attach the trays to the pins.